 Observance of the rules and regulations of the College as well as maintaining a professional manner is required at all times.
+In any instance students, staff or faculty feel unsafe due to the treatment or conduct of other students, staff, faculty, this conduct should be reported to the Director of Education, Director of Nursing, or Campus Director.
 Additionally, the College expects students to respond to communication from faculty and staff in a timely manner.
 Conduct which interferes with the education of other students and the operation of the College may result in termination.